 - Optimize routing with clean, semantic URLs and proper canonical tags.

-- Preload critical CSS and JS using the
+- Preload critical responsive styling and JS using the

 next/scriptstrategy attribute.